 5. Rubber Stamping

-Just hit the rubber stamp on paper with ample pressure, you got a watermark.
+Just hit the rubber stamp on the paper with ample pressure, and you got a watermark.
 But they are temporary and can easily be eliminated with too much handling.

 However, using rubber stamping with translucent chemicals can replicate nearly the same marks as the original.

 Moreover, there is also a very similar manufacturing technique called stamp roll watermarks.
 They have a dandy roll-raised design and drum arrangements.
 In this, semi-dry paper is sandwiched between the arrangement resulting in permanent watermarking.

 Both have compressed watermarks but stamp roll watermarks are more deep and translucent because they use semi-dry paper.

 The key difference between original stamp roll marks and rubber stamp marks: